Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.

 Omalizumab is a monoclonal antibody (which is a manufactured [synthetic] antibody designed to interact with a specific substance).
 Omalizumab binds to IgE, an antibody that is produced in large amounts during an allergic reaction, and prevents IgE from binding to mast cells and basophils and triggering an allergic reaction.
-Omalizumab may be used to treat allergic rhinitis or persistent or severe asthma when other treatments are ineffective.
+Omalizumab may be used to treat persistent or severe asthma or allergic rhinitis when other treatments are ineffective.
+If hives recur frequently and other treatments are ineffective, it may be helpful.
 When it is used, the dose of a corticosteroid can be reduced.
 It is given by injection under the skin (subcutaneously).

 Severe allergic reactions, such as an anaphylactic reaction, require prompt emergency treatment.
 People who have severe allergic reactions should always carry a self-injecting syringe of epinephrine.
 Many of these people also carry antihistamine pills.
 If a severe reaction occurs, these treatments should be used as quickly as possible.
 Usually, the combination of epinephrine and an antihistamine stops the reaction, at least temporarily.
 Nonetheless, people who have had a severe allergic reaction should go to the hospital emergency department, where they can be closely monitored and treatment can be repeated or adjusted as needed.

 Last full review/revision May 2014 by Peter J. Delves, PhD